wez/evremap/README.md

 # on your system.
 device_name = "AT Translated Set 2 keyboard"

+# If you have multiple devices with the same name, you can optionally
+# specify the `phys` value that is printed by the `list-devices` subcommand
+# phys = "usb-0000:07:00.3-2.1.1/input0"

 # Configure CAPSLOCK as a Dual Role key.
 # Holding it produces LEFTCTRL, but tapping it
 # will produce ESC.